Ayush02jain/Devops-CICD-Project/README.md

 This repository contains the source code for a fun, interactive Tic-Tac-Toe game.
 More importantly, it serves as the live demo application for a complete **Continuous Integration and Continuous Deployment (CI/CD)** pipeline built with **GitHub Actions** and **AWS S3**.

+Many Organizations adopt DevOps Practices to innovate faster by automating and streamlining the software development and infrastructure management processes.
+Beyond cultural adoption, DevOps also suggests following certain best practices and Continuous Integration and Continuous Delivery (CI/CD) is among the important ones to start with.
+CI/CD practice reduces the time it takes to release new software updates by automating deployment activities.
+Many tools are available to implement this practice.
+Although AWS has a set of native tools to help achieve your CI/CD goals, it also offers flexibility and extensibility for integrating with numerous third party tools.

 The goal was to create a hands-on project that not only showcases frontend skills but also demonstrates a real-world automated deployment workflow.

-![Tic-Tac-Toe Gameplay]
-*(Note: You can replace this with a screenshot of your actual application.)*

 ## ✨ Features of the App